LJourdainL/Measuring-more/README.md

 # Measuring-more

-**Measuring more - the key to a robust signal in ring-porous QWA chronologies**; Appendix - code and ShinyApp tool This repository provides tools to generate synthetic tree-ring data based on specified climate variables, noise parameters (related to the TW gradient), population size, target Rbt, and target climate correlation.
+**Measuring more - the key to a robust signal in ring-porous QWA chronologies**; Appendix - code and ShinyApp tool.
+This repository provides tools to generate synthetic tree-ring data based on specified climate variables, noise parameters (related to the TW gradient), population size, target Rbt, and target climate correlation.
 The aim is to evaluate the impact of different sampling strategies on the correlation between tree-ring indices and climate data.

 ## Getting Started